metkapinezic/GYG_Asignment/README.md

 #### Transformation:

-  A new table in the 'clean' schema was created, combining the three datasets through joins and window functions.
+  A new table in the 'clean' schema was created, combining the three datasets.
 The new table includes a column indicating whether a film or series is available on either or both platforms.

 #### Data Model Design: